-It has a fill height of nine feet; so a ladder, ATV, or truck bed must be used to stand on in order to refill the hopper.
+It has a fill height of nine feet so a ladder, ATV, or truck bed must be used to stand on to refill the hopper.

-The Boss Buck 350 is a tripod feeder that has the ability to convert from a gravity feeder to a spin caster with ease right from the box.
+The Boss Buck 350 is a tripod feeder that can be converted from a gravity feeder to a spin caster with ease right from the box.

 It is powered by one 12 volts battery, and this feeder seems to have it all.
 However, just as most tripod feeders, it may be difficult to load it if you do not have a way to get above the 72″ legs.

 - 350 lbs capacity

 When hunting in a denser area, or an area with plenty of tree branches to hang a feeder, the Moultrie Feeder is the way to go.

 It is a 5-gallon plastic tapered bucket and it compacts down to about one third of its operating size.
 The motorized feeder uses four AA batteries.